QUALITY OF LIFE

 Whether you’re walking outside Neyland Stadium on a Saturday just as the leaves start to turn the color of Tennessee’s football jerseys, or you’re bundled up with your children for ice skating at Market Square, it doesn't take long to see Knoxville has just about everything anyone could want in a place to call home.

-Full of history and culture, Knoxville’s Appalachian roots are obvious from the music you can hear at one of our historic theaters or the scenery you’ll enjoy floating along the Tennessee River on one of more than five major lake ways in the region.
+Full of history and culture, Knoxville’s Appalachian roots are obvious from the music you can hear at one of our historic theaters or the scenery you’ll enjoy floating along the Tennessee River or on one of more than five major lake ways in the region.
 If you prefer dry land, a hike in the Great Smoky Mountains National Park is just 30 miles from downtown Knoxville.
 As you might imagine, that rugged history played a huge role in Knoxville’s past and continues to help shape the region today.

 Combine the area’s picturesque beauty with the low cost of living and it is easy to see how people quickly fall in love with this region.
 The state of Tennessee does not collect income tax and Knoxville’s cost of living index is 11 percent lower than the U.S. average.
-The median home sales price, March - June 2014, was $155,000.
+The average home price, September 2015, was $183,962.

 It all adds up to a pretty good deal, considering Knoxville is a college town, home to the state’s flagship university, the University of Tennessee.
 UT’s campus offers East Tennessee everything you’d expect from the state’s flagship university including academic opportunities and top-tier intercollegiate athletics.
 Knoxville also offers the Knoxville Ice Bears, professional hockey at the Civic Coliseum, and the Tennessee Smokies Baseball Club, the Chicago Cubs ‘AA’ minor league affiliate just a short drive away.